 The consolidation comes as established financial companies seek to compete with new technology players, like Square and PayPal, which offer technology driven services.
 Last year, VC funding for payments and processing grew to a total $4.4 billion — a 46% increase from a year earlier, according to PitchBook.

-The post Is Global Payments going to pay $20 billion for TSYS? appeared first on Payments Cards & Mobile.
+The post Update: Global Payments agree to pay $21.5 billion for TSYS appeared first on Payments Cards & Mobile.